 Read on for our top tips for how to start trail running!

 Your next best option is to hit the internet!
 There are some great websites and apps that have a whole catalog of trails where you live, such as AllTrails and Trail Run Project.
 Both sites allow for the trail user to upload their reviews and photos of the trails, which can help you decide which one to tackle first.
+If you live near a national park, visit their website to learn about the running trails.

 Once you find a trail to explore, you might consider adding to your gear stash with some trail-specific equipment.
 Is trail gear mandatory?
 Not exactly, but it will likely help make your time our there more enjoyable, especially when you’re just making the switch to the trails.
 Our list for just getting started: